How To Reduce Your Students’ Exam Anxiety: Practical Strategies From An Experienced Head Of Maths

 Read more:

-2. Take ownership of revision
+2. Support students to take ownership of revision

 3. Teach effective study habits

-Don’t leave revision techniques too late, help students develop study skills and understand how to revise effectively in KS3, if not before.
+Don’t leave revision techniques too late; help students develop study skills and understand how to revise effectively in KS3, if not before.Β

 Introduce students to the concept of cognitive overload and explain why cramming and leaving things until the last minute does not work.
 Encourage students to practice little and often.